Stars activate Johns, clear way for return from long absence

 ST. PAUL, Minn.
-(AP) — The Dallas Stars activated Stephen Johns before their game Saturday night in Minnesota, clearing the way for the defenseman’s first game in almost 22 months.
+(AP) — Stephen Johns played in his first game in almost 22 months when the Dallas Stars visited Minnesota on Saturday night.

 Forward Radek Faksa was placed on injured reserve to make room for Johns on the active roster.